 🎯 Key Takeaways

-- Vacuum cleaners generally last between 5 to 8 years.
+- Corded vacuums last 5 to 8 years; cordless batteries degrade after 3 years.

 Recommended Products